Endomorphisms of quasi-projective varieties -- towards Zariski dense orbit and Kawaguchi-Silverman conjectures: Introduction

 We return to higher-dimensional ZDO~\ref{Conj:ZDO} and KSC~\ref{Conj:KSC}.
-In Section~\ref{dyn-arith}, we first prove some basic properties of the arithmetic degree for dominant rational self-maps $f\colon X\dashrightarrow X$ on singular varieties $X$.
-In particular, Proposition~\ref{proupboundarth} generalises the upper bound of the arithmetic degree by the dynamical degree from smooth varieties to singular varieties (cf.~\cite[Theorem 1.4]{Mat20}, also \cite{KS16} when $f$ is a morphism and $X$ is smooth projective).
+In \cref{dyn-arith}, we first prove some basic properties of the arithmetic degree for dominant rational self-maps $f\colon X\dashrightarrow X$ on singular varieties $X$.
+In particular, \cref{proupboundarth} generalises the upper bound of the arithmetic degree by the dynamical degree from smooth varieties to singular varieties (cf.~\cite[Theorem 1.4]{Mat20}, also \cite{KS16} when $f$ is a morphism and $X$ is smooth projective).

-In Theorem~\ref{Thm_tri_poly} below, we prove AZO~\ref{Conj:AZO} for a class of upper triangular rational self-maps.
-It generalises the result in \cite[Theorem 7.16]{MS14} for ZDO~\ref{Conj:ZDO} for split polynomial endomorphisms.
-A surjective endomorphism of $X=\A^1\times\G_m$ is a special case of it (cf.~Theorem~\ref{ThmC}) and is used in the proof of Theorem~\ref{Thm_inf_pi1}.
+In \cref{Thm_tri_poly} below, we prove AZO~\ref{Conj:AZO} for a class of upper triangular rational self-maps.
+It generalises the result in \cite[Theorem~7.16]{MS14} for ZDO~\ref{Conj:ZDO} for split polynomial endomorphisms.
+A surjective endomorphism of $X=\A^1\times\G_m$ is a special case of it (cf.~\cref{ThmC}) and is used in the proof of \cref{Thm_inf_pi1}.

 \begin{theorem} Let $f\colon\A^m\dashrightarrow\A^m$ be a dominant rational self-map taking the form

 where $f_1\in\kk(x_1),f_2\in\kk(x_1)[x_2],\dots,f_m\in\kk(x_1,\dots,x_{m-1})[x_m]$.

 Then AZO~\ref{Conj:AZO} and hence ZDO~\ref{Conj:ZDO} hold for $(\A^m,f)$. \end{theorem}